varfish-org/varfish-server-worker/README.md

     --path-in-vcf @path/to/file/list.txt
 ```

+## The `seqvars query` Command

+This command perform the querying of sequence variants and further annotation using annonars databases.

 ## The `strucvars ingest` Command

 This command takes as the input one or more VCF files from structural variant callers and converts it into a file for further querying.